telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/ChartInGrid/README.md

 ## Sample Overview
-This area demonstrates how to embed a Telerik Chart component inside a Grid row in ASP.NET MVC.
-Each grid row displays its own chart, with data loaded dynamically per row.
-The sample includes models for grid and chart data, and controller actions for reading and binding data sources.
-This approach is useful for visualizing detailed metrics for each record in a tabular layout.
+This area demonstrates how to embed Telerik Chart components inside Grid rows using client templates in ASP.NET MVC.
+The sample shows two approaches: charts that load data remotely via AJAX and charts that use data from the Grid's own data source, enabling powerful data visualization within tabular layouts.

+Common techniques shown in this sample:
+- Using Grid ClientTemplate to render Chart components in rows
+- Implementing remote data binding for charts via AJAX Read actions
+- Binding charts to local data from Grid row data items
+- Converting server-side Chart declarations to client templates using ToClientTemplate()
+- Handling chart initialization and data binding in Grid's DataBound event
+- Destroying and reinitializing components on Grid data operations

 ---